Skip to content

 • half_open -> closed if the probe succeeds.

-• half_open -> open if the probe fails.
+• half_open -> open if the probe fails (with an upstream fault).
 Cooldown clock resets.

-• A successful request in closed state resets the failure counter to zero.
+• A successful request in closed state resets the breaker's accounting.

 What counts as a failure